MAIF/otoroshi/manual/src/main/paradox/next/engine.md

 ## Debugging

 with the new reporting capabilities, the new engine also have debugging capabilities built in.
 In you enable the `debug_flow` flag on a route (or service), the resulting `RequestFlowReport` will be enriched with contextual informations between each plugins of the route plugin pipeline

+@@@ note
+you can also use the `Try it` feature of the new route designer UI to get debug reports automatically for a specific call
+@@@

 ## openapi import